-Transportation Vehicles: Fish tanker trucks will be used for transportation activities.
-Hatchery or PacifiCorp Energy staff will use existing hatchery or purchased vehicles to meet the transportation goal in 2009.
+Fish tanker trucks will be used for transportation activities.
+Hatchery staff will use existing hatchery vehicles to meet the transportation goal in 2011.
 Each fish tanker truck may complete up to four trips per week.
-Each 1,500 gallon truck can transport up to 120 adult salmon per trip, or up to 480 coho salmon per week.
+Each 1,500 gallon truck can transport up to 120 adult salmon per trip, or up to 480 salmon per week.